Benham Rise: United Nations recognition of the Philippine claim

-Despite its proximity to the archipelago, the plateau was previously not included in the territory of the Philippines.
+Despite its proximity to the archipelago, the plateau was previously not included in charted territory of the country.
 On April 8, 2009, the Republic of the Philippines lodged a partial territorial waters claim with the United Nations Commission on the Limits of the Continental Shelf in relation to the continental shelf in the region of the Philippine Rise.
 It was submitted as part of petition expanding the archipelago's baselines and exclusive economic zone through a law that also included other claims involving disputed territories of the Kalayaan Islands (Spratly Islands) and Scarborough Shoal.

-The Congress of the Philippines enacted the bill of Senator Miriam Defensor Santiago, now known as Republic Act No. 9522, or the Archipelagic Baselines Law, which is the basis of the claim.
-It asserted that, according to scientific data based on seismic, magnetic, other geological features, the Philippine Rise is an extension of the Philippines' continental shelf.
-The claim is only a partial claim since the law that allows the Philippines to expand its territorial boundaries also includes islands in the South China Sea.
+Congress then enacted the bill of Senator Miriam Defensor Santiago, now known as Republic Act No. 9522, or the Archipelagic Baselines Law, as the basis of the claim.
+It asserted that, according to scientific data based on seismic, magnetic, other geological features, the Philippine Rise is an extension of the Philippines’ continental shelf.
+The claim is only partial since the law that allows the Philippines to expand its territorial boundaries to also include islands in the South China Sea.

 The Philippines filed its claim for Benham Rise in 2008 in compliance with the requirements of the United Nations Convention on the Law of the Seas.
-The UN officially approved the claim in April 2012 under the administration of President Noynoy Aquino.
+The UN officially approved the claim in April 2012 under the administration of President Benigno Aquino III.
 It was the first claim of the Philippines approved by an international body since the colonial era.

-After Chinese survey ships were spotted in the region in 2017, Philippine president Rodrigo Duterte suggested that the plateau be renamed to emphasize the Philippine's sovereignty over the area.
-Soon after, the Department of Foreign Affairs announced plans to come up with a new name.
-In May 2017, the Philippine government officially adopted the name "Philippine Rise" for the feature and designated the area as a "protected food supply exclusive zone" and prohibited mining and oil exploration in the Philippine Plateau, angering China in the process.
-China maintained that the Philippines has no sovereign rights or sovereignty over the Philippine Rise despite a UN-backed international ruling in 2012 that says otherwise.
+After Chinese survey ships were spotted in the region in 2017, President Rodrigo Duterte suggested the plateau be renamed to emphasize Philippine sovereignty over the area.
+Soon after, the Department of Foreign Affairs announced plans for a new name, and in May 2017, the government officially adopted the name “Philippine Rise” for the feature designating the area as a “protected food supply exclusive zone” and banning mining and oil exploration.
+This angered China, which maintained the Philippines has no sovereign rights or sovereignty over the Philippine Rise, despite the UN-backed 2012 international ruling saying otherwise.

 Chinese research and naming of features in 2018

-In January 2018, Filipino Congressman Gary Alejano revealed that the Department of Foreign Affairs had approved the Chinese Institute of Oceanology of the Chinese Academy of Sciences together with the Marine Science Institute of the University of the Philippines to perform a scientific survey of the Rise.
+In January 2018, Philippine Congressman Gary Alejano revealed how the Department of Foreign Affairs had approved a scientific survey of the Rise by the Chinese Institute of Oceanology of the Chinese Academy of Sciences, together with the Marine Science Institute of the University of the Philippines.

-In February, Duterte's agriculture secretary told media that Duterte has now ordered the halting of all foreign researches in the Philippines Rise, however, the research being conducted by the Chinese Academy of Sciences was already finished two days before the halt order.
+In February, Duterte‘s Secretary of Agriculture Emmanuel Piñol told media the President had ordered the halting of all foreign research in the Philippine Rise; however, that conducted by the Chinese Academy of Sciences was already finished two days before the order.